stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 * You create an instantaneous, harmless sensory effect, such as falling leaves, a puff of wind, the sound of a small animal, or the faint odor of skunk.
 The effect must fit in a 5-foot cube.
 * You instantly light or snuff out a candle, a torch, or a small campfire.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the distance increased to 60 feet.
+When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the spell's range increases to 60 feet.

 ## Gust
 *Transmutation Cantrip*<br>